Peposo Alla Fornacina (Tuscan Beef Stew)

 Pro Tips

-• Alternative herbs - I generally stick to a mix of hard herbs for Peposo, so think rosemary, thyme, oregano, marjoram, sage, bay leaves and on occasion a little tarragon.
+• Alternative herbs - I generally stick to a mix of woody herbs for Peposo, so think rosemary, thyme, oregano, marjoram, sage, bay leaves and parsley.

 Peposo Alla Fornacina (Tuscan Beef & Black Pepper Stew)